utkarshanand140/personal-website/content/_index.md

           location: Remote
           date_start: '2023-07-01'
           date_end: '2023-11-04'
-          description: |2-
-                Worked under Asst.
-Prof. Rahul Thakur in IoT Lab and responsible for:

-                * Design & development of custom solar powered sensing devices for installation on trees.
-                * Design of PCBs & power electronics circuits for Solar Power Manager and custom I2C Converters.
+          description: Worked under Asst.
+Prof. [Rahul Thakur](https://www.linkedin.com/in/rahul-thakur-5a11a7109/) in IoT Lab and responsible for Design & Development of custom solar powered sensing devices for installation on trees.
+Also designed PCBs & power electronics circuits for Solar Power Manager and custom I2C Converters.

         - title: Research Fellow
           company: Indian Institute of Sciences